mr2raccoon/caactus/README.md

 ### 4.3 Boundary-based Segmentation with Multicut
 1. When first training a boundary-based Segmentation model in ilastik, open ilastik.

-2. Create a new project and select "Boundary-based Segmentation with Multicut" as the workflow.
+2. Create a new project and select **Boundary-based Segmentation with Multicut** as the workflow.

 3. Save it as `2_boundary_segmentation.ilp` inside the main project directory.